elvindesouza/hardening/README.md

 ## Least Privilege

-**Disable the root account** on every system you can get your hands on.
+**Disable the root account, or, at least, disable root login** on every system you administer

+This will allow you log attempted root logins and any access

 Instilling minimal permissions on regular user accounts can lessen the scope of an attack from threats outside your home network.

 > Make sure `sudo` is set up before disabling the root account!

 > Make sure you edit the `sudo` configuration with `$ visudo`!

+If SSH is open on the server, the configuration should be set up to disallow password login and disallow the root user from logging in via SSH

+It is also important to avoid logging into and administering the system as the root user whenever possible and adequately managing access control
+Users' access should be determined based on the principle of least privilege

+If a user needs to run a command as root, then that command should be specified in the sudoers configuration instead of giving them full sudo rights.

-Set up your filesystem with appropriate permissions
+Set up your filesystem with only the minimum permissions the user who owns the folder or uses it the most needs

-Audit groups and users, and make sure service accounts do not have unnecessary privileges
+Audit groups and users at intervals, and make sure service accounts do not have unnecessary privileges

+From an organization's perspective, least privilege may be defined as "the bare minimum permissions deemed necessary for an employee to do his/her job"

 ## Removing unnecessary applications and services